 I received my B.A in History at Fisk University in Nashville, Tennessee.
 At Georgetown University, I received my M.A in Global, International and Comparative History.
-After attaining my master’s degree, I was awarded a Fulbright Research Grant to study marronage in Jamaica.
+After attaining my master’s degree, I was awarded a Fulbright Research Grant to study Jamaican Maroon societies.
 While in Kingston, I worked closely with the department of History and Archaeology at the University of West Indies at Mona.
-In addition to regularly utilizing archival sources at the National Library of Jamaica and National Archives in Spanish Town, I was able to integrate oral history into my work by visiting maroon communities.
-My research has also been supported by the John Carter Brown Library at Brown University.
+I also traveled to the Maroon community of Accompong where I supplemented my research from archives with oral history.

 Primary Advisor: Roquinaldo Ferreira